Applied Mathematics, BS

 Program Overview

-All undergraduate degrees in the department are based on a four-course sequence in calculus and differential equations and have a computational component.
-The mathematics and applied mathematics degrees all require further mathematics courses in analysis and algebra.
-The statistics degrees all require a further statistics core.
-The applied mathematics program has a four-course professional core requirement to promote the understanding of how mathematics is applied in other fields.
+All undergraduate degrees in the Department of Mathematics, Applied Mathematics and Statistics are based on a four-course sequence in calculus and differential equations.
+The mathematics and applied mathematics degrees each require further mathematics courses in analysis and algebra.
+The statistics degrees each require a further statistics core.
 There are additional requirements particular to each degree program, including technical electives in the major.
 Each degree program requires a minimum of 120 credit hours.

 Learning Outcomes